Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Introduction

+\textbf{Dual-Granularity Reasoning-Aware Policy Optimization for System 2.} To endow agents with rigorous System 2 capabilities, we propose a \textbf{D}ual-\textbf{G}ranularity \textbf{R}easoning-Aware \textbf{P}olicy \textbf{O}ptimization (DGRPO) algorithm.
+Unlike conventional RL that relies on sparse outcome signals, DGRPO establishes a novel Process-Outcome Co-Supervision paradigm to mitigate inconsistencies between reasoning process and answers.
+Central to this framework is our Dual-Granularity Dense Reward mechanism, designed to address specific reasoning failures: (i) The Dependency-Aware Synthesis Reward incorporates domain knowledge graphs to enforce topological consistency, ensuring the agent's thought process strictly adheres to hierarchical logic; (ii) The Hallucination-Aware Consistency Reward acts as a fine-grained perceptual verifier, explicitly penalizing non-existent entities within the reasoning trace to align high-level thought with low-level visual evidence.
+By providing dense feedback on reasoning process, DGRPO compels the agent to ``think-before-act,'' significantly enhancing robustness and generalization in open-ended dynamic environments.

 We conducted comprehensive evaluations in the open-world environment of Minecraft.
-Experimental results show that Optimus-3 outperforms both general multimodal large language models and previous SOTA agents in Minecraft across a wide range of tasks.
-Compared to previous SOTA, Optimus-3 achieves an improvements of 20\% on Planning, 3\% on Long-Horizon Action, 66\% on Captioning, 76\% on Embodied QA, 3.4x on Grounding, and 18\% on Reflection, respectively.

-In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, the proposed Optimus-3 is the first generalist agent in Minecraft, which equipped with comprehensive capabilities in perception, planning, action, grounding and reflection.
-Moreover, we design a unified automated data generation pipeline for these tasks, providing high-quality data for the training of Optimus-3. \item To mitigate interference among heterogeneous tasks, we propose the MoE architecture with task-level routing.
-By designing a shared knowledge expert alongside dedicated task-specific experts, it not only avoids task interference but also enables task expansion. \item To further enhance the reasoning capability of Optimus-3, we propose a Multimodal Reasoning-Augmented Reinforcement Learning approach.
-It requires the agent to perform multimodal reasoning prior to decision-making, thereby improving the interpretability of its response.
-Meanwhile, reinforcement learning encourages the agent to explore diverse decision paths, promoting better generalization in open-world environments. \end{itemize}
+Experimental results show that Optimus-3 outperforms both general MLLMs and previous SOTA agents in Minecraft across a wide range of tasks.
+Compared to previous SOTA, Optimus-3 achieves improvements of 21$\%$ on \textit{Planning}, 3$\%$ on \textit{Long-Horizon Action}, 66$\%$ on \textit{Captioning}, 76\% on \textit{Embodied QA}, 3.4$\times$ on \textit{Grounding}, and 18$\%$ on \textit{Reflection}, respectively.
+Notably, on \textit{Open-Ended} tasks, Optimus-3 achieves an average success rate of 60$\%$, whereas existing agents almost never succeed due to their lack of multi-dimensional capabilities.
+In summary, our contributions are as follows: \begin{itemize} \item We propose Optimus-3, the first generalist Minecraft agent that organically integrates System 1 action loops with System 2 reasoning capabilities (planning, perception, reflection) within a unified framework. \item We propose a knowledge-enhanced data generation pipeline that synthesizes high-quality System 2 reasoning traces from interaction trajectories.
+Based on it, we release Multi-Modal, Multi-task Minecraft dataset \textbf{OptimusM$^4$} for the community. \item We design the Dual-Router Aligned MoE architecture, which resolves computational conflicts by decoupling task parameters horizontally and adapting reasoning depth vertically, enabling efficient System 1/2 synergy. \item We propose a Dual-Granularity Reasoning-Aware Policy Optimization algorithm.
+It introduces a process-outcome co-supervision mechanism to align reasoning chains with visual evidence, enabling robust decision-making under dense feedback. \end{itemize}